jxjo/AirfoilEditor/README.md

 pip3 install airfoileditor
 ```

-To upgrade to the actual version use `pip3 install airfoileditor -U`.
+To upgrade to the latest version, use `pip3 install airfoileditor -U`.

 Run the app by typing `airfoileditor` on the command line.